-Below you will find the most frequently asked questions about the CSR Risk Checker.
-Is your question still unanswered after reading the ones below?
-Send an email or fill out the contact form and we will get back to you as soon as possible.
+These are the most Frequently Asked Questions about the CSR Risk Checker.
+Does your question remain unanswered after reading the ones below?
+Please send an email to email@example.com, and we will get back to you as soon as possible.

 Do I have to create a user account?

-No, it is not necessary to create an account to use the CSR Risk Checker.
+No, it is not necessary to create an account to use the CSR Risk Check.
 There are, however, benefits to having an account:

 - Store your reports in a personal overview;

-- Receive notifications about updates for your country/product information.
+- Receive notifications about updates for your country/product of interest.

-Why does the number of risks on the world map not correspond with the amount I receive in the PDF report for that country?
+Why does the number of risks on the world map not correspond with the number I receive in the PDF report for that country?

-The map shows all the risks for that country, and for all products.
-In pdf report, you only see the general risks for that country.
-More specific risks are added to the report if you also enter a product or product family.
+The map shows all the risks for that country, including for all products.
+In the PDF report, you only see the general risks for that country.
+More specific risks are added to the report if you also enter a product/service.